 Detlev Claussen, “Theodor Adorno: One Last Genius” (Germany)

-Brian O’Connor, “Adorno’s Negative Dialectic: Philosophy and the Possibility of Critical Rationality” (United States)
+Brian O’Connor, “Adorno’s Negative Dialectic: The Possibility of Critical Rationality” (United States)

 Lambert Zuidervaart, “Adorno’s Aesthetic Theory: The Redemption of Illusion” (Canada)